-Uraidla is derived from the aboriginal word Yureidla, meaning area of the two ears – referring to the profile of mounts Lofty and Bonython, when viewed against the skyline.
-The shape being similar to the ears of a mythical creature in the folklore of the Kauna Aboriginal people.
+Yureidla meaning the place of the two ears – referring to the profile of mounts Lofty and Bonython, when viewed against the skyline.
+The shape being similar to the ears of a mythical creature in the folklore of the Kaurna Aboriginal people.

 Uraidla was not a surveyed township, but rather developed over time on land owned by the Cutting, Wilcox, Wotton and Dyer families.
 A cluster of houses and other buildings gradually evolved over the years into the gardening and fruit-growing township we now recognise.

 What’s in a name?